Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/Object.md

   The unreal engine internal path name of this object.
 ### Method <code id="get-hash">getHash</code> () → hash
 Returns the hash of this class.
-This is a value that nearly uniquely identifies this object.
+This is a value that nearly uniquely idenfies this object.

 <b>Return Values:</b>